NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

 content to some existing template, to easily get a site.

 Some background:
-`academicpages` is a fork of `minimal-mistakes`, a theme for the `jekyll` library, which is a static site generator written in the `ruby` programming language.
+`academicpages` is a fork of [`minimal-mistakes`](https://mmistakes.github.io/minimal-mistakes/), a very popular theme for the `jekyll` library.
+`jekyyl` is a static site generator written in the `ruby` programming language.
 You can think of it as analogous to `pelican` in Python (or Ruby developers might tell me that `pelican` is analgous to `jekyll`).
 One advantage of using `jekyll` is that
+GitHub really likes `jekyll`,
-GitHub treats it like a first-class citizen, letting developers easily create web pages for themselves or documentation for their projects, through the
+letting developers easily create web pages for themselves or documentation for their projects through the
 [GitHub Pages service](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/about-github-pages-and-jekyll).
 And it's free, another plus for academics.
 Stuart modified the `minimal-mistakes` theme in such a way